gavlinski/Foursquare-Mass-Editor-Tools/README.md

 Foursquare Mass Editor Tools (Elio Tools)
 =========================================

-This is a collection of Superuser Tools for Foursquare venues mass editing and searching powered by Foursquare API.
+This is a collection of Superuser Tools for Foursquare venues mass/bulk editing and searching powered by Foursquare API.

 It was built using HTML, CSS and JavaScript with Dojo Toolkit on client-side, and also PHP for some legacy features on server-side.
 Future implementations may be rebuilt from scratch using only JavaScript in a single-page application (SPA).